Maria Wirtemberska

+Princess Maria Czartoryska Wirtemberska, by Élisabet Vigée Le Brun 1793.

 Princess Maria Czartoryska (formerly Duchess Louis of Württemberg; 15 March 1768, Warsaw - 21 October 1854, Paris), was a Polish noble, member of the House of Württemberg, writer, musician and philanthropist.

 Early life

-Born into the powerful Polish House of Czartoryski, Maria Anna was a daughter of Prince Adam Kazimierz Czartoryski and Countess Isabella von Flemming.
-It was widely accepted that she was the natural daughter of king Stanislaw August Poniatowski.
-She spent her childhood in the Blue Palace in Warsaw and Powązki.
-In 1782 she moved with her parents to Puławy.
+Born into the powerful Polish House of Czartoryski, Maria Anna was a daughter of Prince Adam Kazimierz Czartoryski and Countess Izabela Czartoryska née von Fleming.
+It was widely accepted that she was the natural daughter of king Stanisław August Poniatowski.
+She spent her childhood in the Blue Palace (Polish: Pałac Błękitny, Pałac Zamoyskich) in Warsaw and in the summer palace in Powązki.
+In 1782 she moved with her parents to Czartoryski Palace in Puławy.

+Her half-siblings were Teresa Czartoryska (1765–1780), Adam Jerzy Czartoryski, Konstanty Adam Czartoryski, Gabriela Czartoryska (d.
+1780), Zofia Czartoryska and Cecylia Beydale (1787–1851).

 Marriage

-From 1784 to 1793 Maria was married to Duke Louis of Württemberg, brother of Empress Maria Feodorovna, who became the Hetman of the Lithuanian Army in the 1792 war against Russia.
-Maria divorced him when his betrayal of the Polish–Lithuanian Commonwealth became known.
+Maria was married 28 October 1784 in Siedlce to Duke Louis of Württemberg, brother of Empress Maria Feodorovna, who became the Hetman of the Lithuanian Army in the 1792 war against Russia.
+Maria divorced him in 1793 when his betrayal of the Polish–Lithuanian Commonwealth became known.
 Maria's only son, Duke Adam of Württemberg, remained with his father and was raised in an atmosphere prejudiced against his mother and Poland.